mhalvers/RBRproc/README.md

 ## Laundry list

-1. Modify despikeRBR.m to operate on blocks of data instead of full profile.
+1. Modify `despikeRBR.m` to operate on blocks of data instead of full profile.
-2. Remove the atmospheric pressure correction from rbrExtractVals.m and place elsewhere?
+2. Remove the atmospheric pressure correction from `rbrExtractVals.m` and place elsewhere?
+3. Improve the profile detection in `rbrExtractVals.m`.
-3. Add up/down cast detection to trimRBR.m
+4. Add up/down cast detection to `trimRBR.m`.